How to Become a Good SEO Expert

 SEO Audit

-We should conduct an SEO audit to ensure that website is set up correctly so that we can reap the rewards of hard work when Googlebot crawls through and indexes it.
+We should conduct an SEO audit to ensure that the website is set up correctly so that we can reap the rewards of hard work when Googlebot crawls through and indexes it.

 Top SEO Audit Tools: